Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \pkg{Msprime}'s output is a \pkg{tskit} \cite{Kelleher2018} object of type \code{treeSequence}.
 This allows for considerable flexibility.
 The \pkg{tskit} ecosystem is vast and offers a wide range of quality software.
 Many analyses can be conducted within its bounds.
 Should integration with other languages be needed, APIs are available for \proglang{Python}, \proglang{C}, and \proglang{Rust}.
 If integration with \proglang{R} is desired, \pkg{tskit}'s authors recommend interfacing through \pkg{reticulate} \cite{Ushey2025}.
 Finally, \pkg{tskit} can output Tree Sequences as plain text files.

-Even though \pkg{msprime} is first and foremost an implementation of Hudson's algorithm, other sampling distributions are also available.
+Even though \pkg{msprime} is first and foremost an implementation of Hudson's algorithm, other models are also available.
 A discrete backwards-in-time Wright-Fisher model \cite{Nelson2020}, which can be thought of as a discrete-time CWR simulator, is provided.
-Its inclusion aims to address biases caused by long-range correlation emphasized in ancestries sampled from large samples of long sequences.
-Hybrid sampling schemes where recent history is simulated according to the discrete model and the remainder under classical CWR are possible.
-Approximate sampling via SMC and SMC' is implemented via a simple rejection sampling scheme.
-Although the distributions are correct, the underlying sampling algorithm remains Hudson's and doesn't take advantage of optimization opportunities offered by Markov approximations.
-These are clearly intended to facilitate quick comparisons and experimentation, not as ``production grade'' samplers.
+Its inclusion aims to address biases caused by long-range correlation emphasized in ancestries constructed from large samples of long sequences.
+Hybrid schemes where recent history is simulated according to the discrete model and the remainder under classical CWR are possible.
+SMC and SMC' approximations are implemented via a simple rejection sampling.
+Although the distributions are correct, the underlying algorithm remains Hudson's and doesn't take advantage of optimization opportunities offered by Markov approximations.
+These are clearly intended to facilitate quick comparisons and experimentation, not as ``production grade'' solutions.
 Models including selective sweep events are supported via an implementation of \pkg{discoal}'s algorithm (see \cref{sec:discoal}).
 Moving beyond the standard CWR, backwards-in-time pedigree, beta coalescent, and Dirac coalescent models are also available.